dtortosa/capstone_project/README.md

 #### Selection of the regressor

-Initially, I run multiple regressors that are recommend for this type of regression problem [Scikit learn flowchart](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html).
+Initially, I run multiple regressors that are recommend for this type of regression problem ([Scikit learn flowchart](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)).
 I used cross validation by randomly splitting the data in multiple train-test sets with ShuffleSplit.
 Then I used `cross_val_score` to calculate the average R<sup>2</sup> across the test sets.
 I used models with all predictors, but also models with only EUR-pricing predictos and models with only Twitter sentiment data.
 This repeated across multiple regressors:

 - Lasso
 - Elastic-Net